cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 =============

 PICR, the Protein Identifier Cross Reference service.
-It provides 2 serives in WSDL and REST protocols.
+It provides 2 services in WSDL and REST protocols.
 We implemented only the REST interface.
 The methods available in the REST service are very similar to those available via SOAP, save for one major difference: only one accession or sequence